Old Rectory And Park

 A legend tells of Bernard Gilpin (Rector here from 1557 to 1583) who took a cutting from a sacred Hawthorn in the grounds of Glastonbury Abbey (look up Glastonbury Thorn if you are intrigued) and planted it in the rectory grounds.
 The tree flourished but leaned, and so it was shored up.
 This tree or subsequent ones survived until vandals cut it down in 1992.

 Peter Tate, a Sunderland Council forestry officer, had the foresight to take some seeds and freeze them in 1985.
 They were later planted and two grew, but by 2011 they had been thoughtlessly chopped down.
-However, there may be signs of a Hawthorn growing and to be from the line of succession it should flower twice a year (Biflora) in May and around Christmas.
+However, there may be signs of a Hawthorn growing and to be from the line of succession.
+It should flower twice yearly (Biflora) in May and around Christmas.

 Can you find the sunken trees?
 A botanist may surmise it was a scheme to help the trees, but alas it was the result of landscaping purely for aesthetics.
 This London Plane seems to be doing alright.